Our Autumn Bat Watch took place on Saturday 21st October 2019

 A medium-sized bat with a wing span of 24-27cm.
 It is sometimes called the water bat because it swoops in low foraging flights over ponds, lakes, rivers and canals.
 It mainly roosts in trees.

-We may also see the noctule (the UK’s largest bat with a 32-40cm wingspan).
+Sometimes you can see the noctule (the UK’s largest bat with a 32-40cm wingspan).
 They feed in open areas near lakes and rivers.
 Noctules are thought to be in decline, though they are still widespread in Greater London.
 Other species found in the Park are Leisler’s bat, Brown long-eared bat and Natterer’s bat.
 Another – the Serotine- is a rare visitor.

 HOW DO WE DETECT AND IDENTIFY BATS IN THE DARK?